Brandy isn’t just back. She matters.

-The message that night was unmistakable: Brandy Rayana Norwood, the genre-defining R&B artist who’s ridden the highest highs and the lowest lows the entertainment business has to offer, is back.
+The message that night was unmistakable: Brandy Rayana Norwood, the genre-defining R&B artist who has ridden the highest highs and the lowest lows the entertainment business has to offer, is back.
 After an eight-year stretch between albums, the 41-year-old is a household name again.

 In the span of a month, the “Borderline” singer went from “Where is she?” to “Where isn’t she?”
 She released her seventh studio album, “B7,” on July 31.
 The very next day, Netflix (finally) began streaming all six seasons of “Moesha,” the ’90s sitcom that diversified the Girl Next Door trope forever and made Brandy a teenage star.
 In August, the “Verzuz” battle between Brandy and Monica, another trademark ’90s R&B artist, broke records in viewership and touted a cameo by Democratic vice-presidential nominee Kamala D. Harris.
 Then Billboard called.